 Scorpions contain a hyaline layer in their exoskeleton that reflects certain wavelengths of the ultraviolet (UV) light spectrum.
 Though not completely understood why, it’s believed this allows the scorpions to either “see” their surroundings or perhaps attract their insect prey.
 Even fossils of ancient scorpions are still fluorescent under UV lights.
 Pretty cool!

-FACT #3: Severe bark scorpions can be treated with antivenom.
+Fact #3: Severe bark scorpion stings can be treated with antivenom.

-There is an approved antivenom for severe bark scorpion-related symptoms, although most adults who seek treatment don’t meet the indication threshold.
+There is an approved antivenom for severe bark scorpion-related symptoms, although most adults who seek treatment for scorpion stings don’t meet the indication threshold.
 Most adults can be treated with strong pain relievers and sedatives to help tolerate symptoms when they’re at their most intense—roughly the first six hours.

 The antivenom is generally reserved for severe symptoms in the pediatric population.
 It is very effective in reversing these symptoms, and children can generally be discharged to home after antivenom administration.

 Fact #4: Symptoms from a scorpion sting usually last about three days.

 For most patients, the majority of symptoms will be clear within the first six hours.
 After six hours, it’s unusual to see any new or worse symptoms.
 It can take up to 48 to 72 hours for those symptoms to significantly resolve, though in very rare instances, some patients report persistent symptoms for weeks to months afterward.

 Fact #5: Typical symptoms include pain, numbness and tingling.